George Best: Manchester United

 Other nicknames included the "Belfast Boy", and he was often referred to as Georgie, or Geordie in his native Belfast.
-However United failed to win any major honours in the 1965–66 season, and Best was injured from 26 March onwards with a twisted knee following a bad tackle from a Preston North End player.
-However United staff claimed it was light ligament damage so as to keep Best on the field for the rest of the campaign.
+However United failed to win any major honours in the 1965–66 season, and Best was injured from 26 March onwards, with a twisted knee following a bad tackle from a Preston North End player.
+United staff claimed it was light ligament damage, to keep Best on the field for the rest of the campaign.
 He had little faith in the United medical staff, and so he secretly saw Glentoran's physiotherapist, who readjusted his ligaments in a painful procedure.
 His last game of the season, his knee strapped-up, came on 13 April, and ended in a 2–0 defeat to Partizan Belgrade at Partizan Stadium.

 The 1966–67 season was again successful, as Manchester United claimed the league title by four points.
 Best stated that "if the championship was decided on home games we would win it every season.
 This time our away games made the difference.
 We got into the right frame of mind."
 An ever-present all season long, he scored 10 goals in 45 games.
-He then helped the "Red Devils" to share the Charity Shield with a 3–3 draw with FA Cup winners Tottenham Hotspur; it was the first game to be broadcast in colour on British television.
+He then helped the "Red Devils" to share the Charity Shield with a 3–3 draw with FA Cup winners Tottenham Hotspur.
+It was the first game to be broadcast in colour on British television.